Parkway Garden Homes: Ownership change and deterioration

-Parkway Gardens shifted from cooperative ownership to HUD management in the 1970s and to private ownership in the 1980s.
+Parkway Gardens shifted from cooperative ownership to the United States Department of Housing and Urban Development management in the 1970s and to private ownership in the 1980s.
 Following this, the property deteriorated due to a lack of investment in modernization and maintenance.

 From the late 2000s to the early 2010s, the complex was the center of gang shootings, mostly among teenagers and young adults.
-Tenants and community leaders contended that the crime wave came after the CHA demolished the drug-infested Randolph Tower, nicknamed the "Calumet Building", which was once located at 6217 S. Calumet Ave.
+Tenants and community leaders contended that the crime wave came after the Chicago Housing Authority demolished the drug-infested Randolph Tower, nicknamed the "Calumet Building", which was once located at 6217 S. Calumet Ave.
 The 16-story red-brick project building was the base of operations for the Black Disciples gang.
 A 2004 Chicago Tribune article stated that drug dealers in the Randolph Tower were hauling in drug profits as high as $300,000 per day.
 After the demolition in 2006, Black Disciples shifted their operations to Parkway Gardens, which had become Gangster Disciples territory.
 Even though the area was rife with crime, Parkway was described as a "safe environment" until gang members from various highrise housing projects across the South Side moved in during the end of the 2000s.

 In the early 2010s, gang activity skyrocketed, and Parkway became the center of one of Chicago's most violent neighborhoods.
 The 6400 block of South King Drive was known locally as "WIIIC CITY" but began to be referred to as "O'Block" following the 2011 murder of resident and Black Disciples member Odee Perry.
 Under this new name, it became nationally notorious due to former residents Chief Keef, King Von, Fredo Santana, and Lil Durk, whose music often references Parkway Gardens and its violence.
 Between June 2011 and June 2014, Parkway Gardens had the most shootings of any neighborhood in Chicago, mostly stemming from gang rivalries between the Gangster Disciples and Black Disciples, who both control territory near the block.
 Chicago police have reported that violence at the complex has since steadily declined.